At Your Service

 Students in need of personal assistance such as financial or personal counseling, alcohol or drug abuse counseling, and other needs can find the help they need through this program.
 Help is available 24 hours a day, seven days a week.
 All assistance is strictly confidential.
 The number is 847-742-4033.

 Local Resources /Community Services

 Link to social, health, and human service organizations in Kane County.

-Link to The Unabridged Student Counseling Pamplet Collection used with the permission of the University of Chicago counseling center.
+Link to The Unabridged Student Counseling Pamphlet Collection used with the permission of the University of Chicago counseling center.